jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 work out terribly well if two-family professionals manage to outbid all the affordable property within reasonable commuting distance of the "breadwinner" jobs that would support a family.
-Blue- and pink-collar workers can't form families if all jobs available to the non-degreed pay too poorly to support an individual, let alone a family.
-You don't have time to form a family and participate in church life if you're tethered to an erratic, on-demand schedule by your employer.
+Blue- and pink-collar workers can't form families if the only jobs available to the non-degreed pay too poorly to support an individual, let alone a family.
+You don't have time to form a family and participate in church life if you're tethered to an erratic, on-demand schedule imposed on you by your employer.
 Finally, the chamber-of-commerce push of materialism and the consumer society has always been seen as enervating to religious life.